Gyula Germanus: Youth and studies

-Julius Germanus was born in Budapest on 6 November 1884 into an assimilated Jewish middle-class family.
-Both of his grandfathers were soldiers in the Hungarian Revolution of 1848–49 His father, Alexander Germanus (1852–1940), was leather merchant and shoemaker; his mother, Rosalia Zobel, was of Zipszer German origin.
+Julius Germanus was born in Budapest on 6 November 1884 into a middle-class family.
+Both of his grandfathers were soldiers in the Hungarian Revolution of 1848–49.
+His father, Alexander Germanus (1852–1940), was a leather merchant and shoemaker of Jewish descent; his mother, Rosalia Zobel, was of Zipser German origin.
 Julius had a brother, Francis and a sister, Johanna.

 Young Julius did not do well in the early years of high school and sometimes got very low marks.
 Despite that he graduated with brilliant results in 1902.
 His mother spoke German more than Hungarian.
 Despite this, Hungarian became his mother tongue.
 Maybe this confusion led him to studying languages, and accompanied with his great strength of mind, to multilingualism as well: just after finishing high school he sat for exams in Greek and Latin, both widespread in the intellectual class in the region, at that time.
 Beside reading classical and foreign languages and writing books on history, literature and the history of music became his other spare time activities.
 Germanus devoured historical books in the original French and German.
 His own first work entitled, The Artillery Lieutenant (A tüzérhadnagy), which discussed the 1870–1871 siege of Strasbourg, carried off the first prize of 20 Hungarian Crowns.

 From early childhood he played the violin diligently, but at the same time he felt an irresistible attraction to the piano.
 His parents could not afford to acquire even a pianino, and of course they didn't want to see their son wasting his time with another hobby instead of improving as a musician.
 Julius adapted himself to the situation and began to practice in secrecy on a keyboard made of straw-board.
 He was not very talented in music, but the great effort had its effect, and at 13 with his sister, he interpreted some pieces of Bach and Mozart.

 The young Germanus loved nature and, while staying in the country, couldn't help going into the stable to pat the horses.
 "Once, out on the pasture, [a farm worker] sat me on the back of a steer at my request.
 I was only five and scarcely weighed anything.
 My mother caught her breath and turned pale when she saw the herd of cattle coming into the village with the bull at its head and me sitting on the bull."